johnnyp117/pepStreaML/README.md

 Target mode: This mode uses conserved residues inside the user's selected residues.
 The residues can be discontinuous. <br>
 Whole mode: This mode ignores the mode of operation described above in favor of the subtarget specified by the user.

-This pipeline utilzies the Evolutionary Scale Model (ESM) to both create seequnces, predict structures, and find conserved residues in situ and in silico.
+This pipeline utilzies the Evolutionary Scale Model (ESM) to both create seequnces, predict structures, and find conserved residues in situ.

 ![til](./calmodulin_design_pepsteaml.gif)